 In speaking of these Instruments of Communion, we use language like “first among equals” to indicate relations of love and respect which nevertheless leave the each member church with the authority to carry out ministry in its own context.

-The Episcopal Church was established shortly after the American Revolution necessitated a distinction between the Anglican church and England and that in the United States.
+The Episcopal Church was established shortly after the American Revolution necessitated a distinction between the Anglican church in England and that in the United States.
 The Episcopal Church is governed by a bicameral General Convention consisting of a House of Bishops and a House of Deputies.
 General Convention meets every three years to consider and legislate important matters concerning the common life of the church.
 During Interim years, the church is governed by an Executive Council.

 The General Convention has the authority to amend the Constitution and Canons of the Episcopal Church; adopt the budget for the church for the next three years; authorize liturgical texts and amend the Book of Common Prayer; adopt communions and covenants with other churches; set qualifications for orders of ministry and office-holders; elect officers of the General Convention, the Executive Council, and members of boards; and delegate responsibilities to the interim bodies of the Episcopal Church.